Chris Wilder has Sheffield United aiming upwards again after recent return to form

 You can also see the improvements the squad have made in comparison with the five games Selles had in charge.

+There has also been a key addition in attack in Patrick Bamford.
+Wilder has always been a fan of a 'focal point' No 9, and he scored two goals in his first two starts for the club, while his five appearances so far have seen the Blades yield 13 points.

-And how much closer they are getting to what you would expect from a Wilder Sheffield United side in the Championship, while actually scoring more goals and creating more chances on average.
+They are now getting much closer to what you would expect from a Wilder Sheffield United side in the Championship, while actually scoring more goals and creating more chances on average.

 'Top six still the expectation for Sheff Utd'